 Weiss Ratings, which began operations in 1971, is the only financial ratings agency that provides a combination of five critical advantages for users: The broadest coverage, the strictest independence, complete objectivity, high ethics and a commitment to safety.

 Weiss Ratings issues grades on 53,000 institutions and investments.
 These include:

-- Technology, adoption and risk/reward ratings on over 100 distributed ledgers (cryptocurrencies), updated weekly.
+- Technology, adoption, risk and momentum ratings on over 120 distributed ledgers (cryptocurrencies), updated weekly.
 Weiss is the only rating agency that covers this asset class.

 - Buy-sell-hold ratings for investors on all U.S. listed stocks, mutual funds and ETFs, updated daily.